 Pinterest Group Boards are boards where more than one person can pin content to a particular board.
 Every time a pin is pinned to a Group Board, both members and followers of that board will have access to your pin.
 Since Group Boards can have thousands of members and followers, this is an instant way to get exposure for your pin.
 This extra attention that your pin gets helps grow your potential audience for your pin.

 Following Pinterest Group Boards

 Joining a Group Board

 Tip: the first person listed on the collaborators is the person that started the Group Board.
 That is the person you need to follow and contact to ask to join.
 Make sure to include your Pinterest URL, and your Pinterest User Name.
 (This is how people find you-mine is patternprin0022).
 Also, your email that you used to sign up for your Pinterest account.
 Remember, the creator needs to be able to find you to invite you.

 Getting an Invitation

-I have three Group Boards that you are welcome to join.
+I have two Group Boards that you are welcome to join.

 Here are the links to join!

 Finding Group Boards

 You can do a search on Pinterest for Group Boards in general.
 It is also easy to narrow down the topic, such as Crochet Group Boards, Recipe Group Boards.
 Hint: Visit and browse other boards in your niche’ you might stumble upon a Group Board that way too.